-It is a sacred privilege for me to be with clients when they have an “aha! moment” during session…when something in their dream awakens them to an unknown part of themselves, be it a blind spot, ways they are in the world that look good but that don’t nourish their soul…or a felt connection to the inner support and love that the dream wants them to remember.
+It is a sacred privilege for me to be with clients when they have an “ahh!” moment during session…when something in their dream awakens them to a forgotten part of themselves, something hidden in a blind spot, ways they learned to be in the world that may look good but that don’t nourish their soul…or a felt connection to the inner support and love that the dream wants them to remember.
 We all carry wounds of hurt, loss, pain and trauma and our dreams know exactly where and why we’re hurting.
 I’ve been with clients as they heal into these places…a lost connection to the outer father and the reconnection to the inner divine father…the pain of superficial relationships healing into meaningful and intimate relationships…the fear to speak one’s truth opening to the beautiful sound of one’s true voice…the always tender, sometimes tearful, deeply felt moments in every session where my clients realize the dream is about them and for them.

 A most precious and humble part of my dream practice is as a hospice volunteer, a dream specialist, exploring the dreams and visions of those in hospice, their families and grief groups.
 Even for those who previously didn’t pay much attention to their dreams, an impending death, whether one’s own or that of a loved one, can create a new urgency and poignancy with regards to dreams.
 End of life dreams can offer a healing presence, an ability to be with our fear and not be overcome by it, a release from what has weighed on us, offering support and even a helping hand across the mysterious threshold.
 I hold a guest membership with the Hospice and Palliative Care Association of the Rockies.